Frequently Asked Questions

 Which versions of Ruby will I be able to install?

 Note that the oldest 2.7.x version you can install on an Apple Silicon Mac is 2.7.2.
 If your project currently specifies 2.7.0 or 2.7.1, you should update your project to use 2.7.8.
-Read my guide that explains how and why to upgrade the Ruby version in your project.

 To switch between versions, you’ll use the “chruby” tool by default.
 If you prefer using a different tool for switching between Ruby versions (such as asdf, frum, rbenv, or rvm), the Ultimate version of Ruby on Mac lets you set your preferred version manager.